 Typically, your back will crack as you roll back towards the feet.
 At the same time, it’s important to move slowly and stop immediately if there is any pain.

 The usefulness of foam rollers doesn’t stop at massaging or exercising.
 They can also be used for other physical goals like yoga and stretching.

 Foam rollers make great yoga props.
 They help with extra balance and allow you to release your muscles more easily than with a yoga block.
 Two ways foam rollers can be used as yoga props include during the savasana pose and the extended triangle pose.

 One of the best core exercises is the plank, and one of the best ways to engage more core muscles with a plank is using an unstable surface like a foam roller.

-While individuals can purchase other devices like balance boards and discs to help build their balance, a foam roller can work in a similar fashion.
+While you can purchase other devices like balance boards and discs to help build balance, a foam roller can work in a similar fashion.
 It can be used for a rolling lunge with the back foot on top of the roller, slowing rising up from the lunge and drawing the roller towards the body.